bitcointranscripts/bitcointranscripts/bitcoin-explained/what-is-miniscript.md

 So the next operation is pubKeyHash.
 So that is the hash of your public key again.
 So now the top of the stack is two times the hash of your public key.
-And then the next operation is OP\_EQUAL\_VERIFY.
+And then the next operation is `OP_EQUAL_VERIFY`.
 So that basically takes the two things off the top of the stack says, hey, are these the same?
 Yes.
 So indeed, did you put the hash of your public key?
 And then, the last thing that's left on the stack is only again, your signature and your public key, and it calls object six.
 So it checks the signature using your public key.
 And then, the stack is empty and everything is happy.
 That's how the Bitcoin program is run.